ohovey1/cartpole_reinforce/README.md

 To test the performance of the model, please run

     python evaluation.py

-This uses a pretrained model, which was training in the cartpole notebook.
+This uses the pretrained model saved as "cartpole_agent.pth", which was trained in the cartpole notebook.

 This notebook also includes more detailed documentation on the implementation process.

 ## Challenges Faced